SAP/fundamental/test/README.md

 ## Adding new components to the automation framwework

-To add new components, please update `test/visual-regression-tests/backstopConfig.js` with the new components that you would like to be tested.
+To add new components, please add a new JS config file to the directory `test/visual-regression-tests/config/components/` with the new component details that youwould like to be tested.

+There is default config in the file `test/visual-regression-tests/config/backstopConfig.js` which will get merged with the config for the component you have added.
+You can therefore override any of the default config by just adding an entry for your component.
+For example, `"selectorExpansion": false` is set for the default scenario, but you can override this for your component if needed to select everything on the page explicitly.

+In order for your component to be successfully merged into the backstop configuration, the following JSON attributes are mandatory:

+ * `label` The label of the component to be used in the report.
+ * `urlSuffix` The url suffix (to be appended to the running server) that represents the test page to be examined visually.
+ * `selectors` The CSS selectors representing the component elements on the page to be visually compared.

 The automation is using `BackstopJS` as the test framework.
 For details on how to add new tests please see [https://github.com/garris/BackstopJS](https://github.com/garris/BackstopJS).